simvisage/spirrid/readme.rst

 The **SPIRRID** package is the part of the project SIMVISAGE (https://github.com/simvisage/spirrid).
-Use the zip button to download the source code for testing.
-Examples are accompanying and extending the studies provided in the prepared paper *Using Python for scientific computing: efficient and flexible evaluation of the statistical characteristics of functions with
+Use the zip button to download the source code for testing and see the Examples section below.
+Examples are accompanying
+and extending the studies provided in the prepared paper *Using Python for scientific computing: efficient and flexible evaluation of the statistical characteristics of functions with